About Me

 issa long story…

 the night my high school English teacher whispered in my ear that I could make a living as a writer, that’s when everything started.
-I went to college with dreams of being a sports journalist, and became the first black female editor-in-chief of The Shorthorn. but after graduation, there wasn’t much of the industry left. the door opened for me to explore spoken word and poetry while freelance writing and traveling.
+I went to college with dreams of being a sports journalist, and became the first black female editor-in-chief of The Shorthorn. but after graduation, there wasn’t much of the industry left. and so, instead of choosing one path, I walked down two simultaneously: poet and journalist/copywriter.

 “[W]hat sets apart Princess is that the power experienced in person is something that is very palpable when on page.”